Penelope Wallace

 Canonical Characters: Sherlock Holmes; Dr. Watson; Mrs Hudson; Inspector Lestrade

-Historical Characters: Jack the Ripper; Edward VII; Edward's Family; Catherine Eddowes; Mary Jane Kelly; Sir Charles Warren; Robert James Lees; Grace Lees; John Netley (John Slade); Annie Crook; Lady Gull (Lady Spivey; Sir William Gull (Sir Thomas Spivey); Lord Salisbury; Henry Matthews; (Polly Nicholls; Annie Chapman; Elizabeth Stride; Joseph Hyam Levy; Joseph Lawende; Constable Edward (Oliver) Watkins; Mrs Gull; John Kelly; Alice Crook; Duke of Clarence; Queen Victoria)
+Historical Figures: Jack the Ripper; Edward VII; Edward's Family; Catherine Eddowes; Mary Jane Kelly; Sir Charles Warren; Robert James Lees; Grace Lees; John Netley (John Slade); Annie Crook; Lady Gull (Lady Spivey; Sir William Gull (Sir Thomas Spivey); Lord Salisbury; Henry Matthews; (Polly Nicholls; Annie Chapman; Elizabeth Stride; Joseph Hyam Levy; Joseph Lawende; Constable Edward (Oliver) Watkins; Mrs Gull; John Kelly; Alice Crook; Duke of Clarence; Queen Victoria)

 Other Characters: Opera Audience; Opera Performers; Sir Goeffrey [sic] Harlton; Opera House Concierge; Cab Drivers; Mr Makins; Mr Lanier; Mr Carroll; Makins's Companions; Mitre Square Crowd; Constables; Wharf Man; Dock Guard; Lees' Butler; Lees' Maid; Newspaper Vendor; Lees' Housekeeper; Nuns; Settlement House Inmates; Alehouse Patrons; Danny; Public House Proprietor; Police Sergeant; Prisoners; Telegram Boy; St Christopher's Chief of Medical Staff; Wickshire Attendant; Dr Hardy; Latimer; Head Nurse; Mother Superior; Downing Street Constable; (Lord Starkweather; Lady Starkweather; South American Businessman; Henry DeRyder; Inspector Foxborough; M. Poinard; Telegraph Boy; Park Lane Constable; River-Ferry Captain; Eddy's Friend; Catholic Priest; Midwife; St Christopher's Intern)